pdc20/PrimeSieve/README.md

 Each run is timed and saved to a csv file which can then be opened in Excel for visualisation.

+The GUI for the program was created using Swing.

 # Ideas for Future Releases
 - Allow user to decide intervals and number of runs.